scionproto/scion/doc/deploy/deployment.rst

 To configure your demo SCION environment, perform the following steps.

-Step 1 - Configure the topology (files)
+Step 1 - Configure the Topology (Files)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, you have to configure the topology files for your demo environment.